axlt2002/repo.light.imdb.ratings.update/README.md

 ## Credits

 Light IMDb Ratings Update has been inspired by the add-on Rating Update developed by m4x1m.
-A special thanks to phate89 for the development of the tvdbsimple wrapper.
+A special thank to phate89 and celio for the development of the tvdbsimple and tmdbsimple wrappers.
 Infinite thanks to all the users for helping in debudding, providing ideas and...being patient.